How CBD works

 Maybe you are already taking CBD, or thinking about trying it, and you are wondering how CBD works.
 When we asked on an Instagram poll what video people wanted next, this got 100% of your votes!

-The system is made up of 3 different parts:
+It’s thought the system is made up of 3 different parts:

 - Endocanabioids – these naturally occur in your body and tell your body how to feel.
 Read more about this complex process here.

 - Endocannabinoid receptors – these are what the endocannabinoids bind to.
 You have two main ones.
 CB1 receptors control how you feel.
 Such as feeling anxious, depressed or can’t get to sleep as well as motor control.
 CB2 receptors control your pain and inflammation, for example cramps, fibromyalgia, headaches.
-(It controls the immunity of the body) Read all about it here.
+(It controls the immunity of the body)

 - Enzymes – these are in charge of breaking down the endocannabinoids when they have finished doing their job.